azlux/log2ram/README.md

 # Log2Ram
-Like ramlog for systemd (on debian 8 jessie for example). adapted to detect OpenRC when running on Gentoo-Linux (Hopefully)
+Like ramlog for systemd (on debian 8 jessie for example).
+Adapted to detect OpenRC init-system when running on Gentoo-Linux (Hopefully).
+For now only Systemd and OpenRC can be handled.

 Usefull for **RaspberryPi** for not writing on the SD card all the time.
 You need it because your SD card doesn't want to suffer anymore!